Corfu Wildlife

 wildlife includes rare and colourful birds, snakes, lizards, fireflies, and insects,

-with plenty of places to watch the wildlife like lakes and lagoons.
+with plenty of places to watch the wildlife including lakes and lagoons.

 White Egret